 5. Improved lens design (New!)

-Ricoh stated that the Theta Z1 has a new lens design to reduce ghosts, flares, and purple fringing.
+Ricoh stated that the Theta Z1 has a new lens design and has an improved IR Cut filter to reduce ghosts, flares, and purple fringing.
 See sample photos and image quality analysis below.

 6. OLED display and Fn button (New!)